-However, if the employer is discriminatory in its hiring practices, such as not hiring an employee due to a disability that is discovered in a medical examination, this could potentially breach the Tripartite Guidelines on Fair Employment Practices (TGFEP) and expose the employer to sanctions.
+However, if the employer is discriminatory in its hiring practices, such as not hiring an employee due to a disability that is discovered in a medical examination, this could potentially be in breach of the Tripartite Guidelines on Fair Employment Practices (TGFEP), and expose the employer to potential sanctions.
+The TGFEP requires tests used for selection purpose to be related to the job requirements and reviewed regularly to ensure that they remain relevant and free from bias in content or scoring.